FlowFuse/docker-compose/README.md

 docker-compose up -d
 ```

-<<<<<<< HEAD
 This will also create a directory called `db` to hold the database files used to store project instance and user information.

-## Configuration

-Configuration details are stored in the `etc/flowforge.yml` file which is mapped into the `flowforge/forge-docker` container.
-You will need to edit this file to update the `domain` and `base_url` entries to match the DNS settings.

-You should also update the `email` section to point to a local SMTP server so you can invite users to join teams.

 # Development Mode